-MEEG 6021.
+INME 6021.
 ENGINEERING SYSTEMS DESIGN I (Every third semester).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: MEEG 4026 and MEEG 4015.
-Corequisites: MEEG 6001 and MEEG 6011 or consent of the Director of the Department.
+Prerequisites or Corequisites: INME 6001 and INME 6011 or consent of the Director of the Department.

 An introduction to the philosophy of problem recognition and design project formulation; practice in this activity through the actual formulation and completion of several small design projects or one large one.